ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/input-object-types.md

 # Usage

-Input object types can be defined like the following
+Input object types can be defined like the following.

 <ExampleTabs>
 <ExampleTabs.Annotation>